 The State of the Philippine Climate is an annual report that provides a summary of observations of the country’s climate and climate-related disasters.

 As the first of this series, the maiden issue contains a summary of long-term and latest trends and disaster statistics in the country from 1951 up to 2014.
-The following volumes detail weather and climate trends in 2015 and 2016.
+The following volumes detail weather and climate trends in 2015-2021.